minipief/pyva/doc/source/system_classes.rst

 In addition there are system like objects.
 They are special in that sense that they are infinite in at least one dimension.
 But even a half space has a response to an excitation and can therefore be considered as a system.
-This concerns all kind of sources and radiators in the fluid domain :mod:`pyva.systems.acousticRadiators` and the infinite layers that are mandatory for the noise control treatment simulation :mod:`pyva.systems.infiniteLayers`.
+This concerns all kind of sources and radiators in the fluid domain :mod:`pyva.systems.acousticRadiators` and the infinite layers that are mandatory for the noise control treatment [All2009] :mod:`pyva.systems.infiniteLayers`.
 There is lumpedSystems module that includes a harmonic oscillator class mainly aimed at documentation for the book creation of [Pei2022]_.